 Furthermore, because they do not require central heating or cooling, fabric buildings use less energy than traditional buildings.
 This means that instead of heating or cooling entire areas at once, small heating or cooling units that adjust themselves based on the temperature inside the building can be used.

-If you’re looking to build a building that’s sturdy, energy efficient, and cost-effective, look no further than fabric buildings from Edge Innovations.
-We offer a wide range of options for your building needs.
+If you’re looking to build a building that’s sturdy, energy efficient, and cost-effective, look no further than fabric buildings from Edge Inc. We offer a wide range of options for your building needs.
 We’ve got you covered whether you’re looking for a small shed or a large warehouse.

 We believe that the best way to get the most out of your building is to work with a provider who knows their business inside and out.
 That’s why we work hard to stay on top of the latest trends in technology and why we’re always looking for new ways to make our services more efficient.